Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Empirical Application

 In sum, intensifying airstrikes for one week or more leads to a greater number of insurgent attacks.
-Among districts with relatively low levels of aid, those that have received a greater amount of aid in the previous month tend to exhibit a stronger response to intensified airstrikes.
+Among districts with relatively low levels of aid, those with a greater amount of aid in the previous month tend to exhibit a stronger response to intensified airstrikes.
 However, when the amount of aid is sufficiently large, increasing the intensity of airstrikes appears to have a smaller effect on the number of insurgent attacks.
+We assess sensitivity to unmeasured confounding using the method introduced in \cref{sec:sensitivity}, and the largest robustness value across all such cases is $\Gamma = 1.16$.
+The relatively small $\Gamma$ value suggests that the estimated causal effect may be sensitive to violations of the unconfoundedness assumption.
+However, part of this sensitivity may reflect the high variability in estimating causal effects from spatio-temporal point pattern data.
+We further evaluate the robustness of our findings to alternative specifications in \cref{a:subsec:aid_lag,a:subsec:trunc_level}.